Connect with others who understand.

 Currently, there are some treatments that cure PSC.
 There are some treatments for PBC, including ursodiol — also known as ursodeoxycholic acid or UDCA.
 UDCA modifies bile in a way that helps protect the cells and slow the disease progression.

 Most people with PBC respond well to UDCA, but about 40 percent don’t have a strong enough response, so they require other forms of treatment like obeticholic acid (Ocaliva) or fenofibrate.
+Another treatment, elafibranor (Iqirvo), may be used in addition to UDCA or on its own.
 With end-stage PBC and severe liver damage, a liver transplant can be a successful and lasting way to treat the disease.

 Sometimes, people with PSC can also benefit from a liver transplant, but not if they’re very sick.